CECE FAQs

 Do the children have any extra programs like music during the week?

 All children in our program have music and creative movement classes every week.
-The four-year-olds and Kindergartners enjoy music and creative movement as well as gym, Hebrew and computer instruction.
+The three-year-olds and four-year-olds participate in weekly Hebrew classes.
 We also offer additional dance and sports programs in the afternoons.

 What holidays are celebrated?

-Every Friday, the entire school celebrates Shabbat.
+Every Friday, the entire school celebrates Shabbat with our clergy.
 We have a lovely, age appropriate Shabbat service in the Gitlin Sanctuary with a story and songs.
-We celebrate all the Jewish holidays, as well as Thanksgiving.
+We celebrate all the Jewish holidays as well as Thanksgiving.
 We do not celebrate Halloween or Valentine’s Day at Zipporah S. Abramson Center for Early Childhood Education.

 Do the children go on field trips?